NickMcConnell/AngbandPlus/porting readme.txt

 This is some advice for people looking to port Steamband.

 I have not had time to update the makefiles!
-Please, if you compile for a non-macintosh environment, please send your makefiles to valis@oook.cz
+Please, if you compile for a non-windows environment, please send your makefiles to valis@oook.cz

 These are the files you should have to add. classpower.c